pusher/go-interface-fuzzer/README.markdown

 </p>

-Go Interface Fuzzer is a fuzzy testing tool for Go interfaces.
+Go Interface Fuzzer is a fuzzy testing tool for Go interfaces used [@Pusher](https://github.com/pusher).
 The goal of the project is to make it easier for developers to have confidence in the correctness of their programs by combining randomised testing with reference semantics.